Summary: The Screen Chameleon Cage

 Dragon Strand Chameleon Caging Company

 The product line spans screen cages, clear hybrid cages, opaque hybrid cages, and the patented Dragon Ledges.
-They offer the widest range of chameleon cages from individual pet chameleon cages to breeding rooms.
 It is presently the only major company that offer drainage trays for the cage product line.
-Dragon Strand also offers Dragon Ledges and drainage trays for competing cages.
+Dragon Strand also offers Dragon Ledges and drainage trays for other manufacturer’s cages.

 Dragon Strand products are built in the USA and currently ships mostly within the US.
 Canadian and European shipping is possible for smaller items, but shipping rates on large cages are prohibitive.